Background pattern

 After reconstitution and dilution:

-Medicines should not be disposed of through the drainsor in the trash.
-Ask your pharmacist how to dispose of the packaging and the medication that you no longer need.
-In this way, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of medicines no longer required.
+These measures will help protect the environment.

-CompositionofDaptomicin Xellia
+CompositionofDaptomycin Xellia

 The active ingredient is daptomycin.
-A vial of powder contains 500mg of daptomycin.
+A vial of powder contains 500 mg of daptomycin.

-One ml provides 50mg of daptomycin after reconstitution with 10ml of a solution containing 9mg/ml of sodium chloride (0.9%).
+One ml provides 50 mg of daptomycin after reconstitution with 10 ml of a solution containing 9 mg/ml of sodium chloride (0.9%).

 The other component is sodium hydroxide.

-Aspect of theproductand content of the packaging
+Appearance of theproductand container content

-Only some sizes of containers may be commercially available.
+Only some pack sizes may be marketed.

 Xellia Pharmaceuticals ApS